mikkjal/vtbl/docs/installation.md

 # Installation

-To integrate and use `vtbl` in your Vue application, follow the steps outlined in this section.
+To integrate and use `VTable` in your Vue application, follow the steps outlined in this section.

 ## Install with NPM

-To install the `vtbl` library, run the following command in your terminal:
+To install `VTable`, run the following command in your terminal:

 ```bash
 npm i vtbl